Lindesnes Municipality: Geography

 Lindesnes is a coastal municipality, with a long stretch of coastline to the south.
-It borders Lyngdal municipality to the west, Evje og Hornnes to the north, and Kristiansand and Vennesla to the east.
-The Lindesnes Lighthouse stands on the southernmost point of the mainland of Norway, nearly 1700 km southwest of Knivskjellodden, the northernmost point of mainland Norway.
-The southern coast of Lindesnes is rugged and includes several fjords such as the Snigsfjorden and Grønsfjorden as well as many islands such as Svinør.
-The interior of the municipality follows the Audnadalen valley through which the river Audna flows south into the Snigsfjorden.
+It borders Lyngdal Municipality to the west, Evje og Hornnes Municipality to the north, both Kristiansand Municipality and Vennesla Municipality to the east, and the Skagerrak strait is to the south.
+The Lindesnes Lighthouse stands on the southernmost point of the mainland of Norway on the Lindesnes peninsula, nearly 1700 km southwest of Knivskjellodden, the northernmost point of mainland Norway.

+The southern coast of Lindesnes Municipality is rugged and includes several fjords such as the Snigsfjorden and Grønsfjorden as well as many islands such as Svinør.
+The western part of the municipality follows the lower Audnedalen valley through which the river Audna flows south into the Snigsfjorden and the eastern part of the municipality follows the whole Mandalen valley which follows the river Mandalselva to the sea.
+The highest point in the municipality is the 511.78 m tall mountain Ørteknappknuten.

 Climate

-Lindesnes has a temperate oceanic climate (Cfb).
+Lindesnes Municipality has a temperate oceanic climate (Cfb).
 The weather station has been recording since January 1863, and is situated near the Lindesnes lighthouse on a peninsula protruding into the sea.
 It is the southernmost mainland point in Norway.
 The all-time high temperature is 27.3 °C recorded August 1975; the all-time low is -18.1 °C recorded in January 1987.
 The five months May - September have not seen any overnight freeze, with coldest low 0.6 °C in May 1981 (data since 1954).